Designing a home can be one of the most rewarding journeys you can take.

 • Take on feedback from the concept design

-• Discuss budget further and decide on what are to be made
+• Discuss budget further and decide on what adjustments are to be made

 • Include any planning feedback for sites that have special requirements